Vadakkunnathan Temple

-In the year 2012 the Archaeological Survey of India (ASI) has recommended 14 sites, including Vadakkumnathan Temple and palaces, from Kerala to include in the list of UNESCO World Heritage Sites.
-The temple is also the first one among the 108 Shiva Temples in ancient Kerala, established by Parasurama.
+In 2012, the Archaeological Survey of India (ASI) has recommended 14 sites, including Vadakkumnathan Temple and palaces, from Kerala to include in the list of UNESCO World Heritage Sites.
+The temple is also the first one among the 108 Shiva Temples in ancient Kerala, established by Parashurama, and is mentioned in the Shiva Temple Stotra as Shrimad-Dakshina Kailasam, meaning 'Mt.
+Kailash of the South'.

 Legend

 Legends regarding the origins of the Vadakkumnathan Temple are briefly narrated in the Brahmanda Purana and these legends are referenced in some other works as well.
 Though these accounts differ with respect to certain details, they are all in agreement regarding the central theme that the temple was founded by Parashurama.
-According to lore, Parashurama exterminated Kshatriyas in twenty-one cycles.
-In order to cleanse himself of the negative karma of these deeds he performed a yajna at the end of which he gave away all the land to Brahmins as dakshina.
-He wanted to retire to a new land to perform meditative penance (tapasya) and thus requested the Lord of the oceans Varuna to bring forth a new piece of land from the waters.
+According to lore, Parashurama requested the Lord of oceans Varuna to bring forth a new piece of land from the waters.
+Varuna complied and the land created became Kerala.

-According to another version, some sages approached him at the end of the yajna and requested him to give them some secluded land.
-Parashurama then requested Varuna on their behalf.
-Varuna gave him a winnow (surpa) and asked him to hurl it into the sea; as he did so, a large area of land was brought from the sea; this region of land that arose from the sea become Kerala.
-It was then known by the name "Surparaka", from the word, "Surpa" meaning winnow.